HSF/hsf.github.io/organization/_posts/2021/2021-11-25-coordination.md

 There was a Snowmass Small Experiments Workshop [last week](https://indico.physics.lbl.gov/event/1756/overview).
 Liz gave the HSF talk.

 - Small experiments does not mean small computing problems
-  - They have with less human resources to tackle the issues
+  - They have less human resources to tackle the issues
 - Data management is often at the PB scale, which is well beyond management by hand
 - Great reliance on common software, like ROOT and Geant4
 - Small cosmic experiments are often west coast US based, which is a hard TZ for collaboration with CERN and Europe

 One practical follow-up would be in the context of the ESCAPE workflows activity (Caterina is our contact there).
-We want to follow-up on that next year.
+We want to follow up on that next year.

 There is a follow-up report document to which we can contribute (join the "computingforsmallexps" channel in the Snowmass Slack).